 E Earth Garden was one of my first experiences in Malta.
 The festival is unlike any other I have ever visited.
 In addition to some great music acts (both local and international) you get to experience markets, vegan and healthy food and a sustainable environment – all for an affordable sum.

 F Fuzzy Tails is another favourite related to our dog.
 This local pet & flower shop in Gzira has a great selection of proper dog and cat food and treats.
 Not only is the quality always amazing, but the service is always extraordinary from the friendliest couple running the shop.

 G is for GoTo.
 Not owning a car in Malta gets you a long way on the small island, but sometimes, it is nice to drive around yourself.
 If you want to go for a drive every now and then, carsharing via the electric cars from GoTo is a perfect and environmentally-friendly option.

 H HiMú is one of my absolute favourite restaurants in Malta.
-The ‘chain’ has two locations in Malta (St Julians and Gzira) and one in London.
+The ‘chain’ has two locations in Malta (St Julians and Gzira).
 Their pizza is delicious, but the main attraction is their home-made mozzarella.
 See my full HiMú review for more.

 I There are many pool clubs in Malta, but my absolute favourite must be Infinity by Hugo’s.
 Located on the rooftop of Hugo’s hotels and with a view of St George’s Bay and beyond, it’s the chicest beach club around.
 The service is always beyond great, making you feel relaxed and at peace.